pivotal/docs-tap/supply-chain/about.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

 Tanzu Supply Chain is a tool that provides a golden path to production for your teams.
-It replaces our previous solution for supply chains, [Supply Chain Choreographer](../scc/about.hbs.md) which is based on [Cartographer](https://cartographer.sh).
+It replaces the existing supply chain solution [Supply Chain Choreographer](../scc/about.hbs.md) which is based on [Cartographer](https://cartographer.sh).

 ## Beta status